-Born in eastern Gaza City on February 1, 1958, Ramadan Abdullah Shallah studied at al-Zaqaziq University in Egypt, and he holds a Ph.D. in banking and economics from the University of Durham, England.
+Born in eastern Gaza City on February 1, 1958, Ramadan Abdullah Shallah studied at al-Zaqaziq University in Egypt, and he earned a Ph.D. in banking and economics from the University of Durham, England.
 From the late Seventies through the mid-Eighties, Shallah was an editorial board member for two periodicals that served as mouthpieces of the Islamic Jihad Movement in the Middle East: Al-Mukhtar Al-Islami (1979-81) and al Nour (1982-85); the latter was an Arabic monthly, published in Jerusalem.

 Shallah was one of the early founders and leaders of the Gaza-based terrorist group Palestinian Islamic Jihad (PIJ), which was established in 1981 by Fathi Shikaki and others.
 Shallah held a seat on PIJ’s Shura Council, essentially its board of directors.
 He also served a stint as head of the organization’s London office; was responsible for transferring funds to finance PIJ activities in the West Bank and Gaza Strip; and wrote the text for many of the leaflets which the group distributed in those regions.